Jack Kramer (baseball)

-John Henry Kramer (January 5, 1918 – May 18, 1995) was a pitcher in Major League Baseball who played with four different teams between 1939 and 1951.
+John Henry Kramer (January 5, 1918 – May 18, 1995) was an American pitcher in Major League Baseball who played with four different teams between 1939 and 1951.
 Listed at 6 ft 2 in, 190 lb, Kramer batted and threw right-handed.
 He was born in New Orleans, Louisiana.

 Kramer pitched 16 seasons from 1936 to 1959, twelve in the major leagues and six in the minors.
 He entered the majors in 1939 with the St. Louis Browns, playing for them three years before joining the U.S. Navy Seabees during World War II.
 Following his service discharge, he rejoined the Browns in the 1943 midseason and later was demoted to the Toledo Mud Hens of the American Association.
 On September 11, he pitched a 5–0 no-hitter against the Louisville Colonels.
 He struggled with his control in his first four years (201 walks in 345.0 IP), but received a fifth chance in part to the World War II player shortage.
 He responded with a heroic effort that culminated in the Browns only World Series appearance.